google/WebFundamentals/src/content/en/fundamentals/payments/index.md

   </div>
   <div style="min-width:50%">
     <h3>Standard and Open</h3>
-    W3C Payment APIs are an open payment standard for the web platform for the first time in history.
+    Web Payments are an open payment standard for the web platform for the first time in history.
 They are available for any players to implement.</div>
 </section>
 <section style="display:flex;padding-bottom:32px;">
   <div style="min-width:50%">
     <h3>Easy and Consistent</h3>
-    W3C Payment APIs make checkout easy for the user, by reusing stored payments and address information and removing the need for the user to fill in checkout forms.
+    Web Payments make checkout easy for the user, by reusing stored payments and address information and removing the need for the user to fill in checkout forms.
-Since the UI is implemented by the browser natively, users see a familiar and consistent checkout experience on any website that implements the standard.</div>
+Since the UI is implemented by the browser natively, users see a familiar and consistent checkout experience on any website that makes use of the standard.</div>
   <div style="min-width:50%;padding-top:32px;">
     <img src="images/overview/easy-consistent.png" width="100%" alt="Standard and Open" title="">
   </div>